aangelone2/sem-qt6/README.md

 + Double row in sum table
 + Set number of floating point digits to 2 in tables
 + Handle empty type list for new databases
++ Handle new expense types
++ Check table schema at startup

 ### Architecture/complex features
 + Add user management (with ID/password management)